bibekdeepsingh/musicplayer_project/music-player-organizer/README.md

 2. As a user, I want to view my active music subscriptions, so that I can manage my monthly services.
 3. As a user, I want the app to look clean and easy to use, so that I can enjoy interacting with it regularly.

+## Components

+Playlist Manager component was done by Bibekdeep Singh subscription Manager component was done by Smilepreet Kaur